 What could be done to make the complete procedure more manageable?

-The first option could be hiring some dedicated employees to handle all the clinic’s finances.
+The first option could be hiring some dedicated employees to handle all the dental office’s finances.
 However, this decision could be cost burdening.
 Furthermore, any mistake in document handling will ultimately be the responsibility of the dental practitioner.